 We are primarily concerned with electronics, especially of a rich, bass heavy, often dark, textured variety.
 Thundering mutant stabs of bass.
 Claustrophobic industrial bleakness.
 Hypnotically, lush depth.
 Or, the wide gamut of sound between, it is all these things and more.

-We absorb the best of established genres and sonics, including techno, electro, breaks, dubstep, glitch, IDM, drone, ambient, breakstep, bass, noise, experimental electronics, metal, power electronics, downtempo, illbient, jungle, drum n bass and stuff we don’t even know what to classify as.
+We absorb the best of established genres and sonics, including but not limited to – techno, electro, breaks, dubstep, glitch, IDM, drone, ambient, breakstep, bass, noise, experimental electronics, metal, power electronics, downtempo, illbient, jungle, drum n bass and stuff we don’t even know what to classify as.

-Heading up Darkfloor and its tendrils is Mike ‘DVNT‘ Samaras.
-Radio host, label owner, curator, DJ, designer, artworker, and editor.
+Heading up Darkfloor and its tendrils is Mike Darkfloor.
+Radio host & producer, label owner, DJ, designer, art director, artist and repertoire, and editor.

-Over the years many folk have contributed to our blog (words), including Brant Showers (AAIMON), Ali Berger, Alistair Read, Billywood, Blackmass Plastics, Bushby, Clodhoppa, Danny Vandal, Eddie Bovaflux, Inorganic Audio, Karellen, KidChameleon, Laica, Mad Wax, Nora (feryne), Opine Ko$insky, Rachael Kissane, Rob Dunstone, Swarm Intelligence, Taylor Shechet, Ursa, Uschi Schomig, Vadim Savchenko (Vadz).
+Over the years many people have contributed to our site’s words, including Brant Showers (AAIMON), Ali Berger, Alistair Read, Billywood, Blackmass Plastics, Bushby, Clodhoppa, Danny Vandal, Eddie Bovaflux, Inorganic Audio, Karellen, KidChameleon, Laica, Mad Wax, Nora (feryne), Opine Ko$insky, Rachael Kissane, Rob Dunstone, Swarm Intelligence, Taylor Shechet, Ursa, Uschi Schomig, and Vadim Savchenko (Vadz).

 In 2011 we opened our forum (the hive) to help further the positive discussion and promotion of the multiple styles and genres that form the core of Darkfloor and beyond.
 Good music is good music whether it has or hasn’t got specific sounds, programming structure, frequencies and the like.
-With the rise of social media and the increasing demands on our time maintain and administer the boards we made the decision to shut our forum in early 2014.
-It remains online as an archive of record.
+With the rise of social media and the increasing demands on our time to maintain and administer the boards we made the decision to close the forum in early 2014.